MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/skills-and-support.md

 ms.topic: conceptual
 ---

-# Skills and resources relevant to migration projects
+# Skills and support resources relevant to migration projects

 During a cloud migration, it's likely that employees, as well as some incumbent systems integration partners or managed services partners, will need to develop new skills to be effective during migration efforts.